 Your nurse removes the cannula from your hand before you leave.
 You should be able to go home the same day.
 You won't be able to drive for the rest of the day and should have someone to go home with you and stay overnight.

-ERCP is generally a safe procedure but as with any medical procedure, there are possible risks.
+ERCP is generally a safe procedure but as with any medical procedure, there are possible risks, some of which can be serious.
 Your doctor makes sure the benefits of the test outweigh these risks.

 Inflammation of the pancreas (pancreatitis)

 You may have pain in your tummy (abdomen) after this test.
 Your doctor can give you painkillers to help control this.
 It's important to tell your nurse or doctor if you get bad pain in your abdomen.

 There's a risk of infection with this test.
 If you get a temperature or generally feel unwell contact your doctor.

 There may be some bleeding from having an ERCP which usually stops on its own.
 In some cases this can be severe and you will need medicine to stop it and maybe a blood transfusion.

 There is a risk of having an allergic reaction to the sedation or dye.
 This can cause problems with your breathing, heart rate and blood pressure.
 If this happens, the staff will give you medicines to control the reaction.

 Very rarely there is a small tear (perforation) in the first part of your small bowel.
 If this happens, you might need to go to hospital for antibiotics or surgery to repair the tear.

 The amount of radiation you receive from the x-rays during the test is small and doesn't make you feel unwell.
 Exposure to radiation during an x-ray can slightly increase your risk of developing cancer in the future.
 Talk to your doctor if this worries you.